This post may contain affiliate links which will not change your price but will share some commission. Please read my privacy policy.

-Slow Roasted Chicken is all made in one pan, requires minimal prep, and only a handful of fresh ingredients.
-It’s easy to clean up and this recipe is completely foolproof!
+This Slow Roasted Chicken is completely foolproof!
+It’s made in one pan, requires minimal prep, and only a handful of fresh ingredients.
+Plus, it’s easy to clean up!

-- Intense flavor infusion: slow-roasting allows all the flavors to come together.
+- Intense flavor infusion: Slow-roasting allows all the flavors to come together beautifully.
 The aromatic herbs, zesty lemon, and fragrant garlic infuse the chicken, while the carrots, celery, and onions create a flavorful bed for roasting.

-- Impressive presentation: when you bring a perfectly roasted chicken to the table, it’s a showstopper.
+- Impressive presentation: When you bring a perfectly roasted chicken to the table, it’s a showstopper.
 Your guests will be impressed by your culinary skills, and it’s a fantastic centerpiece for special occasions.
+Plus, it pairs well with almost anything, one of my favorites to serve it with is French Onion Soup as an appetizer and Air Fryer Vegetables or Sheet Pan Scalloped Potatoes on the side.

 Ingredients you will need

-- Whole chicken: when selecting a whole chicken for this recipe, consider choosing one that’s free-range or organic, as it often results in more flavorful and tender meat.
-If possible, visit a local butcher or farmer’s market for the freshest options.
+- Whole chicken: When selecting a whole chicken for this recipe, consider choosing one that’s free-range or organic, as it often results in more flavorful and tender meat.

-- Seasonings: fresh herbs like rosemary, sage, and thyme, dried marjoram, kosher salt, and back pepper.
+- Seasonings: Fresh herbs like rosemary, sage, and thyme, dried marjoram, kosher salt, and back pepper are the perfect poultry blend.

 How to make Slow Roasted Chicken

-2. Cook the Chicken.
+Step 2: Cook and serve.
 Roast the chicken for 3 hours, basting the skin halfway through.
-Increase the oven temperature to the highest setting and cook for another 10 minutes to get a nice golden brown skin.
-Remove the chicken and let it rest for 10-15 minutes.
+Increase the oven temperature and cook for another 10 minutes.
+Let the chicken rest for 10-15 minutes before slicing.

 Trussing a chicken is tying it with kitchen twine or butcher’s string to secure the wings and legs close to the body.
 This helps the chicken cook evenly and maintain its shape during roasting.
 If you’ve stuffed the cavity, this will also help keep everything from spilling out.